Management of attention deficit hyperactivity disorder: Methylphenidate

 Like amphetamine, methylphenidate (MPH) is a chiral compound which is composed of two isomers: d-threo-methylphenidate (also known as dexmethylphenidate, d-methylphenidate, or d-MPH) and l-threo-methylphenidate (also known as l-methylphenidate or l-MPH).
 Both isomers have the same chemical formula but are mirror images of each other, the same way that a person's hands are the same but are mirror images of each other.
 Unlike amphetamine, the difference in pharmacological properties between d-MPH and l-MPH is significant, as l-MPH is markedly inferior to d-MPH in its effects, which is due to a number of major differences between the isomers.

+The effectiveness of methylphenidate is comparable to atomoxetine but modestly lower than amphetamines.

 There are two major medications derived from methylphenidate's isomers: a racemic mixture of half d-threo-methylphenidate and half l-threo-methylphenidate called methylphenidate (Ritalin, Concerta), and an enantiopure formulation containing just d-threo-methylphenidate called dexmethylphenidate (Focalin).

 Non-stimulants

 Atomoxetine, viloxazine, guanfacine, and clonidine are drugs approved for the treatment of ADHD that have been classified as "non-stimulant".

+Based on a recent systematic literature review of diverse ADHD treatment modalities, no differences were found between stimulants and non-stimulants in their effectiveness in treating ADHD symptoms in children and adolescents.